Amine-bendaou/Accel-MAC-for-Deep-Learning/Code_VHDL/README/README_Vivado_Implementation.md

 nano run_impl.sh
 ```

-Paste the following content (the complete file is also available on my GitHub under**STAGE-LAAS-CNRS-2025/CODE_VHDL**):
+Paste the following content (the complete file is also available on my GitHub under **Accel-MAC-for-Deep-Learning/CODE_VHDL**):
 ```bash
 #!/bin/bash